 Ken knew he had to try something different.
 He met with the Cutter Consortium, a strategic IT research and advisory firm, and was referred to Industrial Logic as well as an independent consultant to establish metrics and measure the before and after.
 Together with Jim Highsmith, Joshua Kerievsky and team began a wonderful working relationship with Ken and Sciex.

 Ken and his team initially wanted a Testing & Refactoring Workshop.
 The feedback was extremely positive, so a second class was scheduled.
 But Joshua discovered that managers were not letting developers implement what they learned.
 More needed to be done to initiate change, in particular getting full management support.
 An initial assessment highlighted the following challenges:

-- Deliver team-based training with everyone working together in their new open space, followed by 12 weeks of coaching (pair and tag-team).
+Deliver team-based training with everyone working together in their new open space, followed by 12 weeks of coaching.

 Ken wanted hard data to confirm the culture change and pair programming was working.
 He hired Michael Mah of QSM Associates to measure four essential metrics of the project: timeline (end-to-end), team size (to calculate effort), size of backlog (number of requirements delivered), and defects found and fixed.
 The data would then be compared to the industry average based on lines of code, coming from Michael's database of over 12,000 companies.

 "At the end of the day, not all features are that important.
 Agile/XP forces you to make choices.
 If an organization is willing to embrace that, the benefits are astounding."
 Ken Delcol

 Industrial Logic helped MDS Sciex become excellent at delivering software safely, on-time and within budget, with the right functionality for their customers.
 And the skills the team acquired almost a decade ago have stuck.
 Today, the software delivered by Sciex (formerly MDS Sciex) is a major reason the company is the global leader in mass spectrometers.